-A few weeks ago I googled ‘100 most popular languages on GitHub in 2019‘ and I found nothing relevant, only sites that were outdated, or contained a list of just a few languages.
+A few weeks ago I googled ‘100 most popular languages on GitHub‘ and I found nothing relevant, only sites that were outdated, or contained a list of just a few languages.
 That wasn’t what I was looking for, I needed a more in-depth analysis so I decided to do one myself.

 Just for the record, here are a few unsatisfying examples of my Google search results:

 - Data from 2014 which in the software world is quite obsolete:

 - Only 10 most popular languages on GitHub: